Solomons prime minister hits out at Australian government over AUKUS deal

 The comments come in the wake of the Solomon Islands signing a security pact with China, a decision that has been criticised by Australia.

-"I realise that Australia is a sovereign country, which can enter into any treaty it wants to, transparently or not, which is exactly what they did with AUKUS."
+"I realise that Australia is a sovereign country, and that it can enter into any treaty it wants to, transparently or not, which is exactly what they did with AUKUS treaty."

 It comes after the Australian government accused the Solomons of not giving it notice about its security deal with China.